Here’s a quick quiz: what’s a potential outcome of workplace silos (i.e. information becoming walled off in certain groups or departments)?

 It’s actually a trick question: the answer is ‘all of the above.’

 Silos in the workplace can have far-reaching effects, from hurting employee morale to negatively impacting your company’s bottom line.
-In the infographic below, we explore the potential risks of silos and the rewards of encouraging collaboration across teams.
+In the infographic below (which you can click to expand), we explore the potential risks of silos and the rewards of encouraging collaboration across teams.

 The Hidden Costs of Silos in the Workplace